medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting-k3s-multinode.md

 SSH into your second/third control-plane VM.

 Please fill out these values below and run the cli command:
-  - token: Required to be the same token you used in the first control-plane setup
+  - `<TOKEN>`: Required to be the same token you used in the first control-plane setup
-  - CONTROL_PLANE_1_IP: This is the IP of the first control-plane server you setup, and allows this second server to discover the initial one.
+  - `<CONTROL_PLANE_1_IP>`: This is the IP of the first control-plane server you setup, and allows this second server to discover the initial one.
-  - VM_UUID: This is the UUID for this second VM that we identified earlier.
+  - `<VM_UUID>`: This is the UUID for this second VM that we identified earlier.
 This will be different than the one you used for control plane 1.

 ```
 curl -sfL https://get.k3s.io | K3S_KUBECONFIG_MODE="644" INSTALL_K3S_EXEC="server" INSTALL_K3S_VERSION="v1.25.14+k3s1" sh -s  \
-- --docker --token <TOKEN> \
+--docker --token <TOKEN> \
 --server https://<CONTROL_PLANE_1_IP:6443 \
 --disable-cloud-controller --kubelet-arg="cloud-provider=external" \
 --kubelet-arg="provider-id=vsphere://<VM_UUID>"